AndrewEvansDev/jupyter-notebook-114/README.md

 # jupyter-notebook-114

-## hw1 & hw2 are in class1's notebook
+## hw1, hw2, and hw3 are in class1's notebook